LIKE IT NEVER HAPPENED

 PREFERENTIAL TREATMENT FOR CONNECTED FAMILIES AND LACK OF ACCOUNTABILITY IN THE KIDS PROGRAM

 Around the time of the spring conference, our youngest daughter, then 18 months old, had a biting phase—a normal developmental milestone.
 After a few incidents in the Kids Program, we agreed to sit in the classroom to help intervene.
-She improved quickly, and even daycare workers praised her behavior, yet we were still told she might need a break if the issue recurred.
+She improved quickly, and even daycare workers praised her behavior, yet we were still told she might be suspended from the kids program if it continued.
+Since she had made significant progress, we started to leave her in the kids program again, without myself or husband present.

-I called the mothers to address their concerns and offer an apology.
-Two were understanding and kind, but one—whose husband is a Christland board member and small group leader—was aggressive and harsh.
+I thought about it for the rest of the day and decided to call the mothers the next day to address their concerns and offer an apology.
+Our DC was predominantly college students at that time, with about 4 or 5 families with small children.
+Of those who were there that night, two were super understanding and kind as I explained why I was calling, but one—whose husband is a Christland board member and small group leader—was aggressive and harsh.
 She insisted that I strictly discipline my child, even going so far as to advocate spanking.
+She interrupted me as I tried to explain and she questioned my choices as a parent, in a very ugly way.
 Her tone was domineering and condescending, a response that felt anything but Christ-like.
+Her husband later told my husband that I “was just being sensitive” and that his wife would never react that way.

 A serious issue involving the child of a well-connected family at Christland was handled quietly, with no accountability or transparency… as if it never happened.

-When we met with Sándor, we raised concerns about the lack of incident reports and inconsistent treatment compared to other children.
+After a few more days had passed and we had a chance to meet with Sándor to discuss this situation.
+We raised concerns about the lack of incident reports and inconsistent treatment compared to other children.
 While he agreed to implement documentation moving forward, it became clear this situation reflected deeper issues of partiality and favoritism within the church.
+I know for a fact that my child is not the only one who bit another child.
+However, for whatever reason, my child was the only one to be “banned” from attending the Kids Program.

 A few months later, another troubling incident occurred, this time involving our older daughter.
 While playing in the gymnasium during a church event, another child attempted to inappropriately touch her.
 Thankfully, we had taught our daughter how to handle situations like this, and she immediately told the other child to stop and leave her alone.
 She then reported the incident to a staff member, saying she felt unsafe and uncomfortable.